symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Prerequisites
 *************

-- Finish :doc:`creating an escrow with aggregate bonded transaction guide <creating-an-escrow-with-aggregate-bonded-transaction>`
-- NEM2-SDK
-- A text editor or IDE
+- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Know how to :doc:`create mosaics <../mosaic/creating-a-mosaic>`

 ************************
 Let's get into some code